 - Run the

 registerChangeLogcommand to connect an XML or formatted SQL changelog to a specific Liquibase Hub Project.
+Also, you can use JSON and YAML changelog formats (since 4.2.1).
 Liquibase Hub relies on a new unique identifier in your changelog called

 changeLogId, which is automatically added by the